Fabrizz/MMM-OnSpotify/README.md

 ### Step 2: Create a Spotify App and authorize the module

+> **Warning** You can not use MMM-NowPlayingOnSpotify (or other module) credentials, as the user scopes are not included.

 Here we use the **Authentication Service** that guides you on each step of the process:

 <img alt="MMM-OnSpotify banner" align="right" height="90" width="160" src=".github/content/banner-authservice.svg">